 The admissions committee will inform all applicants by email of the outcome of the application procedure.
 Successful applicants will then be supplied with further information about the enrollment process.

-Please note that applications for academic year 2016-2017 are now open, first deadline is 31st March 2016, second deadline is 19th May 2016, please consult the page "How to apply" on the WPIR website .
+Please note that applications for academic year 2016-2017 are now open, first deadline is 31st March 2016, second deadline is 19th May 2016, third deadline for online applications is 14th July 2016!
+Another deadline (open only to Italian and other EU applicants) will be available in late August/early September.
+Please consult the page "How to apply" on the WPIR website .
 For further information please refer to the website or send an email to email@example.com

 This school offers programs in: